awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `VPCSecurityGroups`  <a name="cfn-rds-dbinstance-vpcsecuritygroups"></a>
 A list of the VPC security group IDs to assign to the DB instance\.
 The list can include both the physical IDs of existing VPC security groups and references to [AWS::EC2::SecurityGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) resources created in the template\.
+If you plan to update the resource, don't specify VPC security groups in a shared VPC\.
  If you set `VPCSecurityGroups`, you must not set [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html#cfn-rds-dbinstance-dbsecuritygroups](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html#cfn-rds-dbinstance-dbsecuritygroups), and vice versa\.
 You can migrate a DB instance in your stack from an RDS DB security group to a VPC security group, but keep the following in mind:
 + You can't revert to using an RDS security group after you establish a VPC security group membership\.